-When a vacancy occurs in an academic Deanship, the Provost will, in consultation with the President and upon his or her approval, call for the formation of a Search Committee composed of faculty from the college seeking a Dean, students majoring in the programs in the college, and a member of the administration.
+When a vacancy occurs in an academic Deanship, the Provost will, in consultation with the President and upon their approval, call for the formation of a Search Committee composed of faculty from the college seeking a Dean, students majoring in the programs in the college, and a member of the administration.
 There shall be at least five (5) faculty members of the Search Committee.
 Each department or school in the college shall elect by secret ballot one (1) representative to the search committee.
-Should this result in fewer than five (5) faculty members of the Search Committee.
 Should this result in fewer than five (5) faculty members of the Search Committee, then at a college meeting chaired by the provost, the faculty of the college shall elect by secret ballot a sufficient number of at-large college faculty representatives to bring the total number of faculty representatives to five (5).
 The student members (2) shall be recommended by the Student Government Association and/or the Graduate Student Council as appropriate.
-The Student Government Association or the Graduate Student Council shall propose a list containing at least six names and submit the list to the Provost.
+The Student Government Association or the Graduate Student Council shall propose a list containing at least six names and submit the list to the Provost, who will make the final appointments.
+The administrative member (1) shall be appointed by the Provost.
 The Search Committee shall elect its own chair.